anoma/namada/tech-specs/src/explore/design/intent_broadcaster.md

 The intent broadcaster use the gossip network to propagates intents.
 An intent describe the desire of a user, from asset exchange to a green tax percent for selling shoes.
-Theses intents are picked up by a matchmaker that composed them into a valid transaction to send to the ledger network.
-A matchmaker is optionnaly included in the intent broadcaster node.
+These intent are picked up by a matchmaker that compose them into transactions to send to the ledger network.
+A matchmaker is optionally included in the intent broadcaster node.

-the intent broadcaster network must propagate a large number of intent quickly.
+The intent broadcaster network must propagate a large number of intent quickly.
-In order to scale and reduce the number of propagation, the network is split into multiple sub network.
-Each subnetwork is define by a topic and each node can connect to as many topic as desired.
+In order to scale and reduce the required bandwidth, the network is split into multiple sub network.
+Each subnetwork is defined by a topic and each node can connect to as many topic as desired.

 ### example of process